Ronan-H/md5/README.md

  * [Simplification: Using Bytes](#simplification-using-bytes)

 ## Repo Contents
+**resources/**: Resources for use in this document.
+This directory can be ignored.

 **test_input/**: Test input files.
 Contains 9 different files of different sizes and types in an attempt to cover as many edge cases as possible.

-**resources/**: Resources for use in *overview.md*.
-This directory can be ignored.

 **.gitignore**: Gitignore file, ignoring IDE and compilation files.

-**README.md**: This README file.

-**overview.md**: Documentation added for the completion of the 70% rescoped portion of the project.
+**README.md *(this file)***: The README file, originally written for the 30% version of this project.

 **main.c**: Program entry point, containing *main()*.
 Processes command line options, and implements the hashing, cracking, and testing suites.
 Makes use of *md5.c* for producing hash values.

 **md5.c**: MD5 implementation in C. Also contains functions to convert a byte array into blocks, display 32-bit *word* values as bits, display blocks, etc.

 **md5.h**: Header file containing definitions for both *md5.c* and *main.c*.

+**overview.md**: Documentation added for the completion of the 70% rescoped portion of the project.

 ## How to Compile and Run